This is a private tour and you'll be the only clients with the guide.

 The tour is a two hour long visit with a maximum of 10 people plus the tour guide.
-The price per person is 10 euros.
+The price per person till the end of July is 10 euros.

 We recommend wearing comfortable shoes since many of the streets are made of cobble stone.